-Today I am sharing with you how to use PicMonkey to edit photographs of your ancestors’ gravestones.
 Often the older stones are old and faded and difficult to read.
-Using photo editing website is a great way to make the gravestone’s lettering more readable.
+Using a photo editing website is a great way to make the gravestone’s lettering more readable.
 PicMonkey is a fabulous online photo editing software.
-Did I mention it is free!
-You can upgrade to a paid royal membership.
-I currently use the free version, but may upgrade in the future.
-The gravestone of James T Maddox* will be used in the example.
+PicMonkey is a paid subscription photo editing site, but they do offer a free trial so you can try it out.

 - Go to PicMonkey.

 - Click on“Edit”.
-Follow the prompts and choose the photograph you wish to edit.
+Follow the prompts and upload the photograph you wish to edit.

 IN MEMORY OF